oat-sa/lib-lti1p3-core/doc/quickstart/jwks.md

     ```
 - If you want to support other algorithms than RS SHA256, you can implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php).

-## Exporting a JWKS from multiple key chains
+## Export a JWKS from multiple key chains

 Considering you have for example on your side those key chains: